oberlin-io/pcap_streaming/README.md

 # PCAP stream processing
+John Oberlin

+Submission for DATA 603 Platforms for Big Data Processing, University of Maryland Baltimore County

+In [this directory](./), one will find directories for the servers instance-1 and cluster-1-m, holding the essential programs to run the project, as well as an appendix directory that holds supplemental information, code, and visuals mentioned within this document.
+This document is written in Markdown and is best viewed in Chrome with the [Markdown Viewer](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) extension installed.
+Otherwise, see the PDF of the same name.

 ## Overview
 This project is a proof of concept of real-time parsing and storage of enterprise network traffic.